 Hosting two Continental Cup of Curling events (2018 and 2020) are Whitney’s proudest achievements during her time here.
 “Any time we are able to host a large national or international event, our building is filled with an extra buzz of excitement that is so neat to experience.
 It’s incredible to see how the rink can transform into a completely different event.”

-Like most of our employees, Whitney also has ties to agriculture with her soon-to-be in-laws being third-generation poultry farmers.
+Like most of our employees, Whitney also has ties to agriculture with her in-laws being third-generation poultry farmers.

 Michelle started her career at the Western Fair District in 1996, working at the IMAX Theatre as a student.
 She remembers it as an incredible opportunity to develop and she seized the opportunity.
 Since that time, she has had the chance to work in many facets of the organization, including her current role as Director of Human Resources.